kennethlarsen/lannister/README.md

 ## Usage

 `lannister src/` runs the the technical debt check on dir src/ and returns a report.md at current path.

+Do this before your sprint planning sessions and remember to pay your technical debt in every sprint.
+If not, the Iron Bank will kill you.

 ## Current rules
 * too-many-args: more than 4 args in a function